skandinaff/mk-test/README.md

 ## Tools Used
 - Visual Studio Code: For development with tasks integration.
-- CMake: For building the project.
+- CMake, Ninja: For building the project.
 - GNU Arm Embedded Toolchain: Compiler and tools for ARM Cortex-M processors.
+- STM32CubeProgrammer: For flashing the firmware to the board.